 Read more about Circularity and what Paneros is doing about it here.

-Right now we are just a two person (and a dog) team, but we are committed to developing and promoting a diverse workforce representative of the region we work in.
+Right now we are just a small team, but we are committed to developing and promoting a diverse workforce representative of the region we work in.
 We promise to be transparent and will be featuring our employees on the site alongside ourselves.
 Because that's how it should be.